Get the Best WordPress Backup

 Click on this to access your new local environment.
 If you’re opening it for the first time, you’ll need to sign in.
 Then, install Duplicator Pro as a plugin.

-After activating Duplicator, find the Import page.
-Here, you can simply drag and drop your saved archive file:
+After activating Duplicator, find the Import Backups page.
+Here, you can simply drag and drop your saved archive file.

-Once the package is ready to install, continue:
+Once the backup is ready to install, continue.

 Local site Duplicator install